 Skills and knowledge

-- knowledge of anatomy, musculoskeletal structure, and how the body functions
+- anatomy, musculoskeletal structure, and how the body functions

-- often work irregular hours to fit in with their clients, including evenings and weekends
+- often work irregular hours, including evenings and weekends

 - usually work from home or a natural health centre

 - may travel locally to clients' homes and businesses to work.

 "I don't think massage should be painful.
 I know that some massage therapies do specialise in ironing out knots in a quite forceful way, but it's not my way.
 My whole massage philosophy is about helping people relax.